bcgov/nr-bcwat/documentation/Software_Version_Control_Process.md

 The backend is located in `/backend` in the TLD.
 All following commands assume you have changed to this directory first (`cd backend`).

 The backend is written in Python and managed using virtual environments to help prevent tainting the host OS python packages.
-Foundry Spatial uses `virtualenv`, others should work similarly.
+One example is `virtualenv`, others should work similarly.
 Please refer to your virtual environment documentation to understand how to initiate and use your virtual environment.

 #### Updating Python Libraries